JRH89/MyCard-Android/README.md

 <h1>About</h1>
 <p>
-My Card is a digital business card creator that allows the user to display their name, job/title, phone number, email address, amd 1-4 links on a digital card.
+My Card is a digital business card creator that allows the user to display their name, job/title, phone number, email address, and 1-4 links on a digital card.
 The cards come pre designed with three unique themes, and are equipped with a 'save' button so that those you share your card with can save all of your contact information with the touch of a button.
 </p>
 <p>